 Whatever your learning or schooling situation, you can always supplement it with outdoor learning time.
 Here’s a compilation of activities that kids can do while spending time outside.
 Each of these activities help to develop specific educational skills and competencies.
 You can even use it as a basis for your homeschooling lessons!

 One of the most obvious benefits of children exploring nature is in the area of physical education.
 Hiking and climbing helps kids develop and refine their gross motor skills.
-Biking and kayaking keeps kids active and healthy.
+Biking and kayaking keeps kids and families stay active and healthy during travel.
 And they also develop strength in their muscles.

 Ideas for physical education activities include hiking, trail running, mountaineering, mountain biking, kayaking, and bouldering.
 Adjust your activities to your kids’ skill levels to minimize risk for injury.